opengridsystems/network-heatmaps-example/index.md

 The icons on the map are coloured based on the Red, Amber, Green (RAG) status of the substation based on its **generation capacity**.
 The circuits are coloured based on their **load capacity**.
 Hovering the mouse over the icon will display all the _populated_ properties of the data set.
 The properties are all defined in the [heatmap data definition documentation](https://github.com/opengridsystems/network-heatmaps-api/tree/main/documentation).

+### Source Code

+The source code for parsing and displaying the data can be found in the [GitHub repository](https://github.com/opengridsystems/network-heatmaps-example).
+The Javascript used is embedded within the [index.html](https://github.com/opengridsystems/network-heatmaps-example/blob/main/map/index.html) HTML file.

 ## Alternative Format

 The same data can be viewed as an [Excel](https://github.com/opengridsystems/network-heatmaps-api/blob/main/sample-data/sample-data.xlsx) file.